Personalized Learning Propel Students to Success

 Developing Students of Life

 At DNA Prep we are truly committed to developing students ready to conquer life.
-With this commitment in mind, we will still provide for the very best daily trainings in the arts and athletics, but our middle school students will now choose majors in technology, entrepreneurship, horticulture/agricultural, or general life studies with minors in their artistic medium or sport-specific focus.
+With this commitment in mind, we will still provide for the very best daily trainings in the arts and athletics, but our upper school students will now choose majors in technology, entrepreneurship, horticulture/agricultural, or general life studies with minors in their artistic medium or sport-specific focus.
 With this change our school schedule will now be designed with Fridays as a day to work on Majors, a day of inspiration and internal discovery, and a day to catch-up on studies and meet with professors to have any remaining questions from the week answered.This revolutionary holistic curriculum design will flow through to our elementary-aged students, where Fridays become their innovation day – designed with programs that inspire, pique curiosity, and allow for self-discovery.

 Students will choose one Major for the year in the following subjects: